 7. Apple croustade, a typical South-West dessert

-A speciality of the Gers, Toulouse and Couserans regions apple croustade is generally made from a mishmash of apples stretched over thin layers of golden puff pastry and covered with melted butter… An ultra-gourmet pastry that also comes in a prune-filled version, which we love to savor at snack time!
+A speciality of the Gers, Toulouse and Couserans regions, apple croustade is generally made up of a mishmash of apples stretched over thin layers of golden puff pastry and covered with melted butter… An ultra-gourmand pastry that also comes in a version filled with prunes, and which we love to savour at snack time!
 And guess what, even chef Cyril Lignac has his own version of croustade, the recipe for which we revealed in this article.

 📍 La Boulange Saint Georges – 6 Pl.
 Saint-Georges – 31000 Toulouse

-8. Toulouse violets, one of Toulouse’s specialities that delight the South West and beyond
+8. Toulouse violets, one of Toulouse’s specialties that delight the South West and beyond.

 Toulouse is a colorful city!
-Known for the pink bricks that gave it its nickname, it’s also known for its violets!
-A color, of course, but above all a flower with its own its own celebration!
+Known for the pink bricks that give it its nickname, it’s also known for its violets!
+A color indeed, but above all a flower with its own celebration!
 Available in chocolate, dragées or crystallized, we have a soft spot for violet sweets, a Toulouse specialty that’s a must-try if you haven’t already!

-9. Brique du Capitole, one of the specialties of the pink city
+9. Brique du Capitole, one of the city’s most famous specialties

-We’re taking our love of pink bricks one step further, and paying Tribute to them in a candy!
-In fact, the capitole brick is a sweet delicacy with puff pastry and praline that you can enjoy without counting the calories!
+We’re taking our love of pink bricks one step further, and paying homage to them in a sweet!
+Brique du Capitole is a sweet delicacy with puff pastry and praline that can be savored without counting the calories.
+A great gift idea for friends or family visiting Toulouse.

 📍 Maison Pillon

-After tasting the previous 9 specialities, how about finishing off with a little cachou Lajaunie?
-Known for its digestive virtues, this little square with licorice and natural mint flavor was invented in 1880 by Léon Lajaunie from Toulouse!
+After tasting the previous 9 specialties, why not finish with a little cachou Lajaunie?
+Known for its digestive virtues, this little square candy with licorice and natural mint flavoring was invented in 1880 by Léon Lajaunie from Toulouse!
+Now you know.